Skip to content

 To begin the process of applying for most aid programs, including grants and loans, students must first complete the Free Application for Federal Student Aid (FAFSA).
 This document is considered the primary resource for establishing eligibility for need-based aid at this institution.
 Grant aid is money that does not have to be repaid.
 Loan assistance includes borrowed money that will be repaid by the applicant.

-The school participates in Title IV Federal Financial Assistance programs under authorization of the U.S. Department of Education, Office of Student Financial Assistance.
+The school participates in Title IV Federal Financial Assistance programs under the authorization of the U.S. Department of Education, Office of Student Financial Assistance.
 Any student interested in obtaining Federal Aid should visit or call the financial aid office and request a Student Financial Aid Guide or visit www.studentaid.ed.gov to view online federal assistance publications.
 All consumer information that is required to be disclosed pursuant to applicable financial aid programs is provided.

-Title IV assistance may include grant aid from the Federal PELL Program and/or self help aid in the form of Direct Loans.
+Title IV assistance may include grant aid from the Federal PELL Program and/or self-help aid in the form of Direct Loans.
 Federal Student Loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
 Federal Direct Loans are available to students regardless of income.

 Students have the right to research and secure additional loan options.
 Private loans can offer variable rates that can increase or decrease over time, depending on market conditions.
 Students should determine the interest rate and associated fees of a private loan prior to accepting the terms of the loan.
 In some cases, the interest rate on a Private Loan may depend on the borrower’s credit rating.
 Students should contact the lender of the private student loan or the campus Financial Aid Office with any questions or concerns regarding student loan debt.